temujin9/temujin9.github.io/resume.md

 ***Sole Proprietorship, March 2003 - January 2018***

 Contract work in web development and system administration for various clients, across a broad range of domains; personal internet presence for email, remote testing, and personal projects and experimentation.
 Software development focused primarily on PHP and Python in LAMP environment (including Drupal/Ubercart), with sidelines into Plone/Zope and other architectures.
 System administration focused primarily on LAMP system installation and optimization, with sidelines in virtualization (Xen, LVM), developer tools (SVN, Git), and email (Sendmail, Spamassassin, and others).

+## References
+Endorsements and references are available at [https://www.linkedin.com/in/temujin9/](https://www.linkedin.com/in/temujin9/).